dsoin/EWSPuller/README.md

 <h2> Microsoft Exchange to ES email puller</h2>

 Gets emails off the folder in MS Exchange and pushes them to ES index.
 Supports attachments.
 Can read .pst files to get your archives to ES index as well.
-Use [Outlook4All app](https://github.com/dsoin/outlook4all) for searching over indexed emails.
+Runs in background to get the emails pulled automatically (see -interval options) Use [Outlook4All app](https://github.com/dsoin/outlook4all) for searching over indexed emails.

 Usage: